Santo Stefano: This idyllic Italian village will pay you to move there

 "We're not selling anything to anyone -- this isn't a business move.
 We just want to enable the village to continue to live," Mayor Fabio Santavicca tells CNN Travel.

 The catch?
-You need to be a resident of Italy (or have the legal ability to become one), and you need to be 40 or under.
+You need to be a resident of Italy (or have the legal ability to become one), and you need to be 40 or younger.

 A simple village in the mountains